 Another reason your prenatal vitamin could make you feel more nauseated is if you’re taking it on an empty stomach.
 With few exceptions, taking any kind of vitamin or pill on an empty stomach can make you feel sick.
 Even something as small as a smoothie, yogurt or soup and crackers can make vitamins kinder on your stomach.
 This can be a little challenging if you’re already dealing with nausea at baseline from your pregnancy.
 Nausea from pregnancy keeps you from eating, so you are forced to take your prenatal on an empty stomach, which makes you more nauseated and a vicious cycle is begun.
 Eventually, some women quit taking their prenatal vitamins altogether, which isn't a good idea.
 If you’re going through this, and can’t stomach any food at all, bring it up to your provider.
 They may be able to help find ways to get your nausea under controlled to allow you to eat better.

 If none of the above tricks help, it’s important to talk to your doctor about alternative options.
-Some women are able to substitute two over the counter chewable children’s vitamins (with additional folate in place of one big prenatal vitamin.
+Some women are able to substitute two over the counter chewable children’s vitamins (with additional folate) or a Prenatal Gummy Vitamin in place of larger prenatal vitamins.

 And if you just can't stomach any vitamins at all, at least make sure you’re getting enough folate (especially in the first trimester) in order to reduce the risk of neural tube defects, which are serious birth defects of the brain and spine.